-Birding Pawnee National Grasslands and Crow Valley Campground.
+Birding Pawnee National Grassland and Crow Valley Campground.
 A Spring ritual for Colorado Birders.
 This post is an over view of our annual one-day birding trip to Crow Valley Campground and Pawnee National Grassland.

-The Pawnee Grasslands is an internationally known birding destination, and how fortunate for us that it’s only about a 2 hour drive from Highlands Ranch.
+The Pawnee National Grassland is an internationally known birding destination, and how fortunate for us that it’s only about a 2 hour drive from Highlands Ranch.
 The grassland lies 35 miles east of Ft.
 Collins. and is a 193,000 acre managed area.

 A personal favorite past time of mine is searching the branches for a resting Common Nighthawk.
 If you look carefully, you can see a bump on the top of the curve of the branch.
 Bingo!
 This bird has recently migrated from South America and has arrived in the United States to choose a breeding spot.

-A Picnic and Birding at Pawnee National Grasslands, a great way to spend a Colorado Spring Day.
+A Picnic and Birding at Pawnee National Grassland, a great way to spend a Colorado Spring Day.

 And what sandwich was on that picnic table?
-Ham and Manchego Sandwich is our tradition when birding at Pawnee National Grasslands.
+Ham and Manchego Sandwich is our tradition when birding at Pawnee National Grassland.